-- A person’s lack of consent to sexual conduct
+- A person’s lack of consent to the sexual conduct;

-- A person’s lack of capacity to give consent
+- A person’s lack of capacity to give consent; or

-- Set a time limit (called the statute of limitations) for bringing criminal charges against an alleged sex offender
+- Statute of limitations for bringing criminal charges against an alleged sex offender.

 Individuals convicted of a sex crime are considered sex offenders.
-They may be required to register with their state or federal sex offender registry.
-Being on such a registry can seriously impact one’s ability to get a job, own a home, or move freely in the future.
-Sex crimes can thus have consequences beyond serving a prison sentence.
+They are required to register with their state or federal sex offender registry, which can seriously impact their ability to get a job, own a home, or travel freely.

+Both.
 Pettlon says the vast majority of sex crimes are prosecuted in state courts.
-When it comes to federally prosecuted sex offenses, he adds, “generally it’s going to involve interstate travel.”
+When it comes to federally prosecuted sex offenses, they “generally involve interstate travel.”
 For example:

 - When someone goes across state lines to meet up with a minor

-- When there’s possession or dissemination of child pornography on the internet
+- When there’s possession or dissemination of child sexual abuse material on the internet

 - Sex trafficking cases